irawoodring/343/names-binding-scope/PITCHME.md

 **Value**
 ***

-What we store in the memory locations the variable is comprised of are the value.
+What we store in the memory locations the variable is comprised of is the value.

 We call the value the **r-value** as it is usually on the right side of an assignment statement.
 ---